brkcvlk/MLFCrafter/docs/user-guide/deployment.md

 # Model Deployment

-Learn how to save and deploy your trained FlowCraft models using the DeployCrafter.
+Learn how to save and deploy your trained MLFCrafter models using the DeployCrafter.

 ## DeployCrafter Overview